 History of Logging

-Pre-1880s: Pre-Industrial Era
+Pre-1880s – Pre-Industrial Era

 Animals like oxen or horses were there to move the logs through the grounds covered with snow, though seasonal conditions helped in making the transportation easier.

-1880s to World War II: Railroad Logging Era
+1880s to World War II – Railroad Logging Era

-The timber harvesting industry expanded by the 1880s, and mechanized equipment like the steam-powered machinery and railroads were introduced in this era.
+The timber harvesting industry expanded by the 1880s, and mechanized equipment like the steam-powered machinery and railroads was introduced in this era.
 The rail-based logging became the backbone industry for moving the logs more efficiently to remote forest areas.

-Along with other additional methods used for this purpose such as high-wheel loaders, log flumes, and tractors.
+Along with other additional methods used for this purpose, such as high-wheel loaders, log flumes, and tractors.
 The Bunyan Buggy was the largest high-wheel loader in 1960 for service in the region of California.
 This buggy features wheels 24 feet high.

-Post-World War II: Modern Mechanized Logging
+Post-World War II – Modern Mechanized Logging

 Types of Timber Extraction